 If you’ve been wondering how to leave a charitable bequest, we hope that you found this guide helpful.
 At the end of the way, leaving a charitable bequest in a will is quite easy.
 All you have to do is update your estate planning documents with details on the nature of the request.

 As a reminder, these are the key components: the name of the nonprofit organization, the type of bequest, and what you wish to give.
 Once you’ve updated your will, make sure to validate it with the necessary signatures, and ensure that your family is aware of your plan and has access to the most recent version.
 That way, you can have peace of mind knowing that your wishes will be carried out upon your passing.

-If you don’t already have a Will, or wish you had a way to update your current Will more easily, Trust & Will offers easy and convenient Will creation services!
+If you don’t already have a Will, or wish you had a way to update your current Will more easily, Trust & Will offers easy and convenient online Will creation services!
 You can include your charitable bequest information in your estate plan within a matter of minutes.
-Click here to get started today.

 Is there a question here we didn’t answer?
 Reach out to us today or Chat with a live member support representative!